-During my first year at TechStars, I’ve spent a considerable amount of time working with many founders helping them to prepare for raising their first round of seed capital.
+During my first year at Techstars, I’ve spent a good deal of of time working with founders helping them to prepare for raising their first round of seed capital.
 I’m sure it’s not lost on anyone reading this that seed investing has been riding a pretty sizable wave over the last couple of years.
 This wave has provided both positives and negatives for entrepreneurs.
 On the positive side, there’s more capital targeting seed-stage opportunities and methods to find that capital than I can ever remember in my career.
 (I’m happy to let the pundits debate the extent to which this has created a “Series A crunch.”)

 However, there’s also a downside to the recent proliferation of angel investors.
-More and more, I’m observing angels and angel groups acting like VCs as it relates to diligence, terms and valuations.
+More and more, I’m observing angel groups acting like VCs as it relates to diligence, terms and valuations.
 I’ve made dozens of both seed-stage and Series A investments in my career and they’re different animals.

 If you’re relatively new to seed-investing, first let me say thanks.
 It’s fantastic to see people wanting to support entrepreneurs and startups with their hard-earned money.
 It’s behavior like this that will foster the next generation of great companies and help keep America on the forefront of global innovation.
-One piece of advice, keep your expectations in check with regard to what to expect for your seed-stage dollars.
+One suggestion though; keep your expectations in check with regard to what to expect for your seed-stage dollars.
 From my perspective, it buys you a small team of bright, hardworking entrepreneurs with a vision about how to tackle a significant market opportunity who are willing to work for peanuts for a few years in order to tackle it.
-It doesn’t buy you more and you definitely shouldn’t settle for less…
+It doesn’t buy you more and you shouldn’t settle for less…